spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

 Here is a [presentation template](https://docs.google.com/presentation/d/1_u8TKy5zW5UlrVQVnyDEZ0unGI2tjQPDEpA0FNuBKAw/edit?usp=sharing) which you can optionally start from.

-Google Slides, Powerpoint, Prezzi, a custom web app, interpretive dance, etc. are all acceptable so long as you clearly address the above points
+Google Slides, Powerpoint, Prezzi, a custom web app, interpretive dance, etc. are all acceptable so long as you clearly address the above points.

 ## Grading Metrics